kiranpok/Fitness_First_Merged/README.md

 ## Setup Instructions

-To set up the Fitness-First-Pro project locally, follow these steps:
+To set up the Fitness-First project locally, follow these steps:

 1. **Clone the Repository:**